nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all orders : `listo`

-Shows a list of all orders in the store has.
+Lists all the orders a store has.

 Format: `listo`

 ### Locating orders by keyword: `findo`

-Find order with item names containing any of the given keywords.
+Finds order with item names containing any of the given keywords.

 Format: `findo KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g `keychain` will match `Keychain`
+* The search is case-insensitive. e.g. `keychain` will match `Keychain`
 * The order of the keywords does not matter. e.g. `apple keychain` will match `Keychain Apple`
 * Only the name is searched.
 * Only full words will be matched e.g. `keychains` will not match `keychain`